bugout-dev/github-demo/README.md

 ```
 @bugout-dev check require <your crucial check>
 ```
-- To acept check:
+- To accept  check:
 ```
 @bugout-dev check accept <your crucial check>
 ```
-- You can watch statuses of `reuired` and `accepted` checks at `Details` at our [example](https://github.com/bugout-dev/github-demo/pull/2) PR
+- You can watch statuses of `required` and `accepted` checks at `Details` at our [example PR](https://github.com/bugout-dev/github-demo/pull/2)

-> **Note:** You can put your phrase in qutes or without it
+> **Note:** You can put your phrase in quotes or without it

 ![Check Detail status](img/ci-example-2.png)

-To be able to add Locust reports and run static analysis of code you need prepare Bugout accout and prepare repository.
+To be able to add Locust reports and run static analysis of code you need to prepare Bugout account and prepare a repository.

 ### Register at Bugout and generate token